 Aspiring chemical engineer participates in inaugural Yale undergraduate research conference

 As a chemical engineer, you will transform matter or energy into forms that benefit human beings.
-You might design clean energy solutions, do research and development in pharmaceuticals, or create new ways to feed the world’s growing population.
+You might design clean energy solutions, innovate new solutions to biomedical issues, perform research and development in pharmaceuticals, develop new materials for spaceships, or create new ways to feed the world’s growing population.

 Our faculty are leaders and innovators in their fields, bringing both deep professional experience and academic rigor to the classroom.